Isobel Rayson, 2024. Image: Nick Stranks

 Artist Statement

-Sustained engagement anchors Isobel Rayson’s practice in time, grounding thought and attention.
-Through a process-led approach, each work evolves through repetitive gesture, layered mark-making, and accumulation, recording embodied time and care.
+Sustained engagement through repetitive processes anchors Isobel Rayson’s practice.
+Each work evolves through repetitive gesture, layered mark-making, and accumulation, recording embodied time and care.

-Working across sculpture, drawing, and assemblage, Rayson’s practice centres on wall-based relief wood carvings, alongside cast bronze, monochromatic works on paper, and constructed forms in wood and paper.
-Each material is approached methodically, with process guiding both structure and outcome.
+Working across sculpture, drawing, and assemblage, Rayson’s practice centres on wall-based relief wood carvings, alongside monochromatic works on paper, cast bronze, and constructed forms in wood and paper.

-Informed by close observation of the natural world, her work draws on patterns, textures, and underlying structures.
-Recurring motifs of grids, nets, and protective forms establish frameworks within which gesture accumulates, balancing order with subtle variation.
+Informed by close observation of the natural world, her work draws on forms, structures, patterns, and textures.
+Recurring motifs of grids, nets, and protective forms establish frameworks within which gesture accumulates.